thfProjects/FloatingSnake/README.md

 # FloatingSnake
 Snake game for Android that you can run from a notification and play on top of other apps

+Controls: flick the screen in the direction you want to move

 Built with Android Studio

 <img src="https://media1.giphy.com/media/jyMpUbCYzg4DjUxb3h/giphy.gif" width="300"/>